 To supplement this analysis, the IESO may confirm the relationship between a particular OSL or transmission facility and a resource through historical analysis.
 This involves comparing the sensitivity factor of a resource against the transmission facility or OSL to the historical congestion component that occurred at a resource.
 Where this historical analysis shows that the transmission facility or OSL is not strongly related to the congestion component at a resource, that transmission facility or OSL will not be included in the potential constrained area.

+Publication

+(MR Ch.7 ss.22.10.1.3 and 22.10.1.4 )

+The IESO publishes to the IESO website a list of potential constrained areas that includes the following information:

+publication date and the dates upon which a potential constrained area designation takes effect;

+the dispatchable generation resources and dispatchable electricity storage resources within each potential constrained area; and

+a list of the transmission facilities and branch groups that make up each potential constrained area.

 Narrow Constrained Area Designation